microsoft/azure-pipelines-tasks/Tasks/AzureFunctionAppV1/README.md

 ### [Kudu REST APIs](https://github.com/projectkudu/kudu/wiki/REST-API)
-Works on a Windows as well as Linux automation agent when the target is a Web App on Windows or Web App on Linux (built-in source) or Function App.
-The task uses Kudu to copy over files to the Azure App service.
+Works on a Windows as well as Linux automation agent when the target is an Azure Function app on Windows or an Azure Function App on Linux (built-in source).
+The task uses Kudu to copy over files to the Azure Functions App.

 ### Zip Deploy
 Creates a .zip deployment package of the chosen Package or folder and deploys the file contents to the wwwroot folder of the App Service name function app in Azure.
 This option overwrites all existing contents in the wwwroot folder.
 For more information, see [Zip deployment for Azure Functions](https://docs.microsoft.com/azure/azure-functions/deployment-zip-push).